LeSiiN/lsn-evidence/README.md

             }
 ```
 - Replace both files inside `REPLACE THESE WITH THE ONES FROM POLICEJOB` with the same named ones from qb-policejob ( To prevent duplicating )
-- Add the following code to your app.js of your inventory (31.12.2023 Version  ->  line 365 )
 - Remove the following code from your `qb-policejob/config.lua`
 ```
 Config.AmmoLabels = {